richardcondit/sealcensus/README.md

 INSTRUCTIONS FOR EXECUTION

-From the same Linux folder, sealcensus.exe (or whatever the executable was named) must be executed with 5 command-line parameters.
+Before executing, a subfolder named 'files' must be created within that main folder (containing the compiled sealcensus.exe).
+Its name is hard-coded in the program, so it must be present with that name.
+Once 'files' is created, from the same Linux folder, sealcensus.exe (or whatever the executable was named) must be executed with 5 command-line parameters.
 This one execution completes the entire analysis and prints results to a file.
 For example:

   > ./sealcensus.exe SampleData.csv inputfile.txt 6000 1000 999